Transportation in Arizona: Bridges and tunnels

-The Papago Freeway Tunnel, better known to Phoenix residents as the Deck Park Tunnel, is a vehicular tunnel built underneath Downtown Phoenix.
-It was built as part of I-10 in Phoenix.
+The Deck Park Tunnel is a vehicular tunnel built underneath Downtown Phoenix as part of I-10.
 The tunnel extends from approximately North 3rd Avenue to North 3rd Street.
 At 2887 ft, it ranks as the 42nd longest vehicular tunnel in the US.
 The tunnel was the last section of I-10 to be completed nationwide.
 There is a plaque dedicated to the commemoration of the tunnel in Margaret T. Hance Park.